archfrog/KioskForge/docs/Manual.md

 8. Use Windows' *Safe Removal* feature or `Eject` from Windows Explorer to safely disconnect the installation media.
 9. Move the installation media to the powered off kiosk machine.
 10. Power on the kiosk machine.
-11. Wait 10 to 30 minutes (this depends a lot on the I/O speed of the installation media and on your internet speed) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
+11. Wait 5 to 30 minutes (this depends on the Raspberry Pi model, the I/O speed of the installation media, and on your internet speed) until the kiosk has been forged, which is shown by the kiosk rebooting into kiosk mode.
 12. Try out and test the new kiosk.
-If you find issues, please either modify your `.kiosk` file (report actual bugs to us).
+If you find issues, please either modify your `.kiosk` file or report bugs to us.
 13. You can either attach a keyboard or SSH into the box (the LAN IP address is shown when the kiosk boots) to power it off.
-14. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk.
-This is typically custom made by carpenters.
+14. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk, which is typically custom made by carpenters.

 After that, the kiosk should *theoretically* run nicely and reliably for years and years.
 However, you may want to log into it, using SSH, once in a while to verify that logs are being rotated, that there is sufficient disk space available, and so on.
 The kiosk is set up to automatically reclaim as much space as it can, whenever the daily maintenance script runs.

 If you SSH into the kiosk or use a local keyboard to log in, you can use the `kiosklog` command to view `syslog` entries related to KioskForge.
-If you only want to view *errors*, append the option `-p 3`: `kiosklog -p 3 | more`.

 ## Bugs and Ideas
 Please report bugs and ideas on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues) or by mail to